 -

-Do the data protection laws in your jurisdiction draw any distinction between the controllers and the processors of personal data, and, if so, what are they?
+Do the data protection laws in your jurisdiction draw any distinction between the responsibility of controllers and the processors of personal data?
+If so, what are the implications?

 Organisations and government agencies that collect, use or disclose personal information are regulated in relation to those activities.
 Terms such as ‘Controller’, ‘Owner’ and ‘Processor’ are not used in the Privacy Act or state and territory privacy acts.
 Organisations and federal government agencies that collect, use or disclose personal information are called ‘APP Entities’ and must comply with the Privacy Act and the APPs contained in the Privacy Act.